U.S. blocks MoneyGram sale to China's Ant Financial

 Other U.S. financial services deals by Chinese firms are waiting for approval from CFIUS, including HNA Group Co’s acquisition of hedge fund-of-funds firm SkyBridge Capital LLC from Anthony Scaramucci, the Trump administration’s former communications director.

-Skybridge and HNA did not immediately respond to requests for comment on what impact they believed the blocked MoneyGram deal would have on them.
+Skybridge and HNA did not immediately respond to requests for comment.

 Dallas-based MoneyGram has approximately 350,000 remittance locations in more than 200 countries.
 Ant Financial was looking to take over MoneyGram not so much for its U.S. presence but to expand in growing markets outside of China.